McManoli/hello-world/README.md

 # hello-world
 My initial repository
-Just a bit about myself.
+Just a bit about myself